radrow/ddtrace/IMPLEMENTATION.md

 DDMon is implemented mainly in Erlang and is built using [Mix](https://hexdocs.pm/elixir/introduction-to-mix.html).
-The overall structure is rather standard for Erlang projects:
+The overall structure is rather standard for Mix projects:

 - `mix.exs` — project configuration
 - `src/` — Erlang code
 - `lib/` — Elixir code

 ## Algorithm for distributed deadlock detection monitoring